A Generalized Bisimulation Metric of State Similarity between Markov Decision Processes: From Theoretical Propositions to Applications: Introduction

-Several works have attempted to extend the definition of BSM for evaluating similarity between multiple MDPs \citep{10.5555/1838206.1838401,10.5555/2936924.2936994,10.1007/s10994-022-06242-4}.
-Notably, when extended to multi-MDP scenarios, a relaxed version of BSM, which we refer to as generalized BSM (GBSM), loses the pseudometric properties of BSM, as $s$ and $s'$ in $d(s,s')$ represent states in different MDPs.
+Several works have attempted to extend the definition of BSM for evaluating similarity between multiple MDPs~\citep{10.5555/1838206.1838401,10.5555/2936924.2936994,10.1007/s10994-022-06242-4}.
+Notably, when extended to multi-MDP scenarios, this modified version of BSM loses its pseudometric properties, as $s$ and $s'$ in $d(s,s')$ represent states in different MDPs.
 To the best of our knowledge, prior works have typically extended the single-MDP formulation to two MDPs, without rigorously retaining the metric properties.
-Specifically, \citet{10.5555/1838206.1838401} utilized the evaluation capability of GBSM on optimal value functions to analyze policy transfer.
-Due to the lack of some metric properties, the derived theoretical performance bound is limited to transferring the optimal policy within the source MDP, as it can only reflect the effect of one-step action rather than the long-term impact of the transferred policy (see Theorem 5 in \citep{10.5555/1838206.1838401}).
-While \citet{10.5555/2936924.2936994} successfully employed GBSM in assessing MDP similarities and improving the long-term reward in policy transfer, their investigation focused on empirical validation rather than in-depth theoretical analysis.
-Furthermore, a comprehensive survey on various state similarity measures between MDPs \citep{10.1007/s10994-022-06242-4}, which highlighted GBSM as an effective approach, also emphasized the limited theoretical guarantees in current methodologies.
+Specifically,~\citet{10.5555/1838206.1838401} utilized its evaluation capability on optimal value functions to analyze policy transfer.
+Due to the lack of metric properties, the derived theoretical performance bound is limited to transferring the optimal policy within the source MDP, as it can only reflect the effect of one-step action rather than the long-term impact of the transferred policy (see Theorem 5 in~\citep{10.5555/1838206.1838401}).
+While~\citet{10.5555/2936924.2936994} successfully employed such a modified BSM in assessing MDP similarities and improving the long-term reward in policy transfer, their investigation focused on empirical validation rather than in-depth theoretical analysis.
+Furthermore, a comprehensive survey on various state similarity measures between MDPs~\citep{10.1007/s10994-022-06242-4}, which highlighted the modified BSM as an effective approach, also emphasized the limited theoretical guarantees in current methodologies.
 This raises the following two questions:

 \textit{Q1.
-Does GBSM possess any metric properties when computing state similarities between multiple MDPs, akin to the pseudometric properties of BSM within a single MDP?}
+Does the modified BSM possess any metric properties when computing state similarities between multiple MDPs, akin to the pseudometric properties of BSM within a single MDP?}

 \textit{Q2.
 If so, how can these properties facilitate the theoretical analysis involving multiple MDPs? }